‘Shameless’ Cast Celebrates Wrapping Up Season 10 Filming

-Several members of the Shameless cast including Noel Fisher, Cameron Monaghan, and Kate Miner took to Instagram a few hours ago to share video clips of themselves celebrating officially wrapping up the production of Season 10.
+Several members of the Shameless cast, including Noel Fisher, Cameron Monaghan, and Kate Miner, took to Instagram a few hours ago to share video clips of themselves celebrating officially wrapping up the production of Season 10.

-It was on Noel’s Instagram Stories that several members of the cast sat down at RPM Steak in Chicago to enjoy a celebratory meal together.
+It was on Noel’s Instagram stories that several members of the cast sat down at RPM Steak in Chicago to enjoy a celebratory meal together.

-The first video clip featured the group chatting before saying cheers and bringing their wine glasses together as they shouted “to Season 10.”
+The first video clip featured the group chatting before saying cheers and bringing their wine glasses together as they shouted, “To Season 10.”

 The video slowly panned around the circular table to give a quick glance at who all was sitting at the table.

-Noel’s Instagram Stories also featured several clips and snapshots showing off the massive amount of food on the table.
+Noel’s Instagram stories also featured several clips and snapshots showing off the massive amount of food on the table.

 Later, the group watched as the waiter arrived at the table with a large white dessert.
 The server then proceeded to set the dessert on fire before he drizzled chocolate syrup on top of it.